 The canyon is open 24/7.

-Route to the Sabino Canyon Visitor Center and you'll find a large parking lot with plentiful, free parking.
-Note that the parking lot does fill up on weekends and holidays.
+Route to the Sabino Canyon Visitor Center and you'll find a large parking lot with plentiful parking.
+Note that the paved parking lot does fill up on weekends and holidays but an overflow parking lot is available just past the main entrance.
 Plan to arrive early to claim a convenient spot.

 Approximately 1 to 1.5 miles each direction.